 Mr. Khanna’s career spans work in industry, government, and technology start-ups.
 He has worked for two presidents and two governors in senior policy and leadership positions.
 He has led enterprise transformation initiatives in federal and state government, and in the private sector.

 Mr. Khanna was a Senior Fellow at the Technological Leadership Institute at the University of Minnesota.
 He was founder of Minnesota Cyber Security Summit and worked with NIST and Minnesota’s bio-tech industry to develop cyber security guidelines to ensure safe use of networked medical devices at the point of care.
 He is also founder and chairman-emeritus of Minnesota Innovation Lab.

-Mr. Khanna possesses a wealth of public-sector experience in Federal and State governments and specializes in data-driven strategies to improve organizational performance.
-He comes to AHRQ from Illinois, where he was director of the FRAMEWORK Project that developed the vision for Illinois' Healthcare and Human Services Innovation Incubator.
-Mr. Khanna led a cross-functional team to design the build out of a secure data platform to provide a 360-degree view of each person and family who receives State services, facilitating efficient program management, strategic policymaking, and customer-centric services delivery.
-Lessons learned from the effort will be used to stand up additional innovative enterprise data management projects to support other State agencies.
+Prior to his current position, Mr. Khanna was director of the FRAMEWORK Project that developed the vision for Illinois' Healthcare and Human Services Innovation Incubator (HHSi2), an initiative of Governor Bruce Rauner.
+Mr. Khanna led a cross-functional team to design the build out of a secure data platform to provide a 360-degree view of each person and family receiving state social services, and to support research and analysis for policymakers.

-Mr. Khanna was also Minnesota's first chief information officer and served the second Bush Administration in senior policy positions including chief information officer and chief financial officer for the Peace Corps and chief financial officer of the Executive Office of the President's Office of Administration.
+Earlier, Mr. Khanna was a member of Minnesota Governor Tim Pawlenty's Cabinet and the State's first chief information officer.
+Prior to that, he served in the second Bush Administration in a number of senior executive positions, including chief information officer and chief financial officer for the Peace Corps, and chief financial officer of the Executive Office of the President's Office of Administration.